the-data-center/Who-Lives/WhoLivesMarkdown.md

 In 2023, Black households in New Orleans have incomes 61 percent less than White households.
-In Jefferson, Black households have a median income of $40,198 which is 45 percent less than White households in that parish who have a median income of 73678.
-Notably, Black households across the metro have a median income of 40841, which is well below their national peers (53927).
-And Asian households in Metro New Orleans have a median income of 68079 which is about 40 percent lower than their national peers (111817).
+In Jefferson, Black households have a median income of $40,198 which is 45 percent less than White households in that parish who have a median income of $73,678.
+Notably, Black households across the metro have a median income of $40,841, which is well below their national peers ($53,927).

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/medhhbyrace-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
-∗ = In Orleans Parish, the difference between Black and Hispanic and Hispanic and Asian is not statistically significant.
+∗ = In Orleans Parish, the difference between Black and Hispanic is not statistically significant.
-∗ = In Jefferson Parish, the difference between White and Asian and Hispanic and Asian is not statistically significant.
-∗ = In the New Orleans Metro Area, the difference between Hispanic and Asian is not statistically significant.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>